Dylan-DPC-zz/learn-gfx-hal/book/src/02_drawing_a_triangle.md

 }
 ```

-If you've got other editors using RLS then they can probably be configured
-similarly, but I don't know the details there.
+If you're using RLS with some editor besides VS Code I'm afraid I don't know the
+details of how you tell it to use a particular feature, but you probably can.
+Consult your plugin docs, and such.

 Over inside our main file we put some conditional stuff at the top: